NicTool/dns-zone/README.md

 ## SYNOPSIS

-Import and export DNS data to and from common zone file formats.
+Import and export DNS data to and from common nameserver formats.
 Normalize, validate, and optionally apply transformations at the same time.

 ````